YohaanYoon/fluent-plugin-amplitude/README.md

 #### user_id_key and device_id_key
 You must set at least one of `user_id_key` and `device_id_key`.
 They will be used to pull out the `user_id` and `device_id` values from the record to send to the Amplitude API.
 Note these can both be arrays, and the first matching key will be used.

+#### time_key
+If set, `time_key` will be used to pull out a timestamp field to set as `time` in the Amplitude API request.
+This can be an array, the first matching key will be used.

 #### user_properties and event_properties
 You can optionally specify lists of `user_properties` and `event_properties` to pull from the record.